Telling God’s Story - FAQ

 The Parents’ Guide, Telling God’s Story: A Parents’ Guide to Teaching the Bible, is like a user’s manual for the whole curriculum (grades 1-12).
 It explains our unique approach and helps you to understand what the Bible is and how best to present its epic story to your children.

-The Well-Trained Mind Press curriculum covers grades 1-4 with these materials.
+The Olive Branch Books curriculum covers grades 1-4 with these materials.

 - The Instructor Text for each year contains every lesson for a full school year, along with the Scripture text on which each lesson is based, and the background information you’ll need in order to teach with confidence.